 You should take your child to an emergency department or dial 000 for an ambulance if your child complains of severe chest pain, or has chest pain and also:

 - has pain that travels to the neck or left shoulder and arm

 - has recently had an accident

 - has a fever or is generally unwell

-If your child has risk factors for a more serious heart condition, she should also see a GP.
+If your child has chest pain and risk factors for a more serious heart condition, they should also seek medical attention.
 These risk factors include:

 - chronic lung or airway disease

 - a history of using stimulating drugs like cocaine.